casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 4. Install the contract on the network via a deploy
 5. Verify that your new contract version works as desired

-In this tutorial, we will be using [version two of the example counter contract](https://github.com/casper-ecosystem/counter/blob/master/contract-v2/src/main.rs) to demonstrate the upgraded workflow.
+In this tutorial, you will use [the second version](https://github.com/casper-ecosystem/counter/blob/master/contract-v2/src/main.rs) of the counter contract to perform the upgrade.

 ### Step 1.
 Create a new unlocked contract